 The Annual General Meeting elects the Supervisory Board members and decides on approving the actions of the Executive Board and Supervisory Board.
 It regularly decides on the appropriation of retained earnings, the selection of the auditor, capital and structural measures, the approval of company contracts and any changes to the company's Articles of Association.
-At the Annual General Meeting, the Executive Board and
+The Annual General Meeting also decides on the approval of the remuneration system for members of the Executive Board as proposed by the Supervisory Board every time a material change is made to this remuneration system and at least every four years.
+It also passes a resolution on Supervisory Board remuneration at least every four years.

-Supervisory Board render account of the past financial year.
+At the Annual General Meeting, the Executive Board and Supervisory Board render account of the past financial year.
 The German Stock Corporation Act (AktG) provides for convening an extraordinary General Meeting in special cases.

 Shareholders are entitled to take part in the Annual General Meeting if they register in due time and provide proof of their right to attend the Annual General Meeting and exercise their voting right.
 Shareholders who cannot attend in person can exercise their voting right via a bank, shareholder association or any other authorised representative.
 The company offers shareholders who do not wish to or are unable to exercise the voting right themselves the option to vote at the Annual General Meeting via a proxy determined by Viscom AG and bound by the shareholders' instructions.
-This facilitates the exercising of shareholders' rights in compliance with the provisions of the Code.
+This facilitates the exercising of shareholders' rights.